AMC Ambassador: 1966

-Sixth generation
+Sixth generation (1967–1968)

 1967

 American Motors introduced a completely restyled longer, lower, and wider Ambassador for the 1967 model year, now riding on a 118 in wheelbase, or 2 in longer than before.
 The Ambassador's platform was 4 in longer than the new Rambler Rebel's 114 in wheelbase.
 The Ambassador was positioned in the standard-size category, against traditional big cars such as Ford Galaxie, Chevrolet Impala, and Plymouth Fury.
 The convertible was offered again—this time in DPL trim—for 1967; but this would be the final year with 1,260 built.
 It featured an all-new "split stack" folding mechanism with concealed side rails that did not intrude into the backseat area, thus offering room for three adult passengers in the rear.

 The car once again looked completely new, with a more rounded appearance that sported sweeping rooflines, "coke-bottle" fenders, greater glass area, and a recessed grille that bowed forward less than that of the 1965–66 models.
 Taillights were wider, rectangular, and divided by one central vertical bar.
 Motor Trend magazine described the all-new styling of the new Ambassador as "attractive" and "more graceful and easier on the eye in '67".

-The 880 two-door sedans featured the identical roofline as the hardtops, but had slim B-pillars that gave them a more open-air coupe appearance and were marketed as "Sports Sedans".
-The 880 was also available in 4-door sedan and station wagon versions, but more popular were the better equipped and more upscale 990 models in 4-door sedan, station wagon, and 2-door hardtop body styles.
+The 880 two-door sedans featured the identical roofline as the hardtops, but had slim B-pillars that gave them a more open-air "coupe" appearance and were marketed as "Sports Sedans".
+The 880 trim was also available in four-door sedan and station wagon versions, but more popular were the better equipped and more upscale 990 models came in four-door sedan, station wagon, and two-door hardtop body styles.
 Adding more elegance to DPL two-door hardtops and convertibles was the optional "Satin-Chrome" finish (paint code P-42) for the lower body side replacing the standard full-length stainless steel rocker moldings.
 A black or white vinyl cover was optional on 990 and DPL sedans and hardtops.
 The 990 Cross Country station wagons were available with 3M's "Di-noc" simulated wood-grain body side panels trimmed in a slim stainless steel frame.